 2. Here Nor There

-I've sat at the bar a few times and enjoyed chatting with the bartenders and other patrons, but the sofas are more comfortable.
+I've sat at the bar several times and enjoyed chatting with the bartenders and other patrons, but the sofas are more comfortable.

 612 Brazos St, Downtown, hntaustin.com